-Over the last ten to fifteen years the identity, importance and legitimacy of European management schools has been strongly established in the context of the ‘business of business schools’ writes Howard Thomas.
+Over the last ten to fifteen years, the identity, importance and legitimacy of European management schools have been strongly established in the context of the ‘business of business schools’, writes Howard Thomas.

 Recent research undertaken with Fernando Fraguiero1 has demonstrated how schools such as INSEAD, IMD, LBS and Warwick have positioned themselves as international business schools in global rankings such as the Financial Times.
 And, the same rankings, established in 1999, currently show a significant number of European schools in the Top 100 Global Schools confirming the rapid rise and increasing stature of European business schools.

 The identity and positioning of the European business school has been strongly influenced and shaped by the strategic role of the European Foundation of Management Development (EFMD) since its founding in 1971.
 EFMD has constantly focussed on linking European experience and ideas with management practice and learning.
 It has also emphasised internationalisation and corporate linkages as essential to high-quality management education.